 Why Is Openness Important in Research?

-The world is becoming more collaborative.
-Openness and free information sharing among scientists are supposed to be the main pillars of the scientific community but, unfortunately, this is still not universally followed.
+The world is increasingly collaborative.
+This means that openness and the free exchange of information among scientists are supposed to be the main pillars of the scientific community.
+Unfortunately, this is still not something universally followed by enough institutions.
 Therefore, lack of openness and transparency means that scientific problem solving is constrained to a few scientists who work in secret and typically fail to take advantage of the entire accumulation of scientific knowledge available.

 Alternatively, collaboration can have many benefits.
 It can: